webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 Check if you have access by logging in.
 If you see a [+ Create New...](#accessing-your-dashboard){ .md-button .md-button--primary .btrix-button } button in the dashboard, you’re able to start a site crawl.
 If you don’t see this button and think that you should, contact your org administrator to update your permissions.

-## Choose website to archive
+## Choose what to archive

 Open the webpage that you would like to archive in a new browser tab.
 Copy the URL; we will use this URL to start the crawl.

-### Customize this guide

-Choose one of the following options to tailor this guide to your archiving goal:
+Choose one of the following options to tailor this guide to what you’d like to archive:

 === "One page"